Samuel Tenka

 ENUMERATED POWERS --- The Congress shall have power:

-To provide for the general Welfare of the United States;
+To provide for the general welfare of the United States;

-To regulate Commerce among the several States, and with Foreign Powers and the Indian Tribes; but the transportation or importation into any State, Territory, or possession of the United States of intoxicating liquors, Here, by the way, would a tidy place to strengthen State-wise powers of gun control, by writing arms or intoxicating liquors. for delivery or use therein in violation of the laws thereof, shall be prohibited;
+To regulate commerce among the several States, and with Foreign Powers and the Indian Tribes; but the transportation or importation into any State, Territory, or possession of the United States of intoxicating liquors, Here, by the way, would be a tidy place to strengthen State-wise powers of gun control, by writing arms or intoxicating liquors. for delivery or use therein in violation of the laws thereof, shall be prohibited;

 To lay and collect, in a manner uniform throughout the United States, duties, imposts, excises, and taxes, including taxes on incomes from whatever source derived (without apportionment among the several States and without regard to any census or enumeration); to coin Money and regulate the value thereof; to borrow Money on the credit of the United States, and to pay the debts;

-To provide for the common defense of the United States; to declare war; to provide for calling forth the militia to execute the laws of the Union and to suppress insurrections and repel invasions; to raise and support armies, to provide and maintain a navy, to make rules for the government and regulation of the land and naval forces, and to provide for organizing, arming, and disciplining the militia, and for governing such part of them as may be employed in the service of the United States, reserving to the States respectively the appointment of Officers and the authority of training the militia according to a discipline the Congress shall be law prescribe;
+To provide for the common defense of the United States; to declare war; to provide for calling forth the militia to execute the laws of the Union and to suppress insurrections and repel invasions; to raise and support armies, to provide and maintain a navy, to make rules for the government and regulation of the land and naval forces, and to provide for organizing, arming, and disciplining the militia, and for governing such part of them as may be employed in the service of the United States, reserving to the States respectively the appointment of officers and the authority of training the militia according to a discipline the Congress shall be law prescribe;

 To define and punish piracies and felonies committed on the high seas, and offences against the law of nations; and to grant letters of marque and reprisal and to make rules concerning captures on land and water;